 Having seen the stroker, we no longer have these concerns.
 If a guy is long enough to poke out the end the solution is to not slide it all the way down.
 Short would be a non-issue, although shorter than four inches would mean the head would not be in the nubbed area.
 The sleeve stretches a great deal without getting too tight.
 It would easily work on a penis 6” around, which covers about 99% of men.
 On the other end of girth, only the smallest 1 or 2 percent of men might feel the sleeve is loose, but squeezing it harder would fix that.

 The recommendation is to use a lot of lube with this product.
 Without that, I think it could be downright painful!
 Covenant Spice sent us Gun Oil with the stroker and it worked very well.
-You can’t use silicone lube with this product as it will cause damage.
-Oil based would work, but cleanup would be much more difficult.
+You can’t use silicone lube as it will cause damage to this product.
+Oil-based would work, but cleanup would be much more difficult.
 Coconut oil should work just fine if that’s your lube of choice.
-Our suggestion is a premium water based lube applied liberally to the penis and the entrance of the stroker.
+Our suggestion is a premium water-based lube applied liberally to the penis and the entrance of the stroker.

 If you store this someplace cool the stroker is going to feel cold at first.
 Hot water would be a fast way to warm it.
 Even if it’s not cold, warming it would feel nice for most men.

 Cleaning the stroker isn’t bad, but we suggest doing it sooner rather than later.
 Because both ends are open you can put one end on the faucet and flush water through.
 Start with cold water, then go to hot.
 Turn it inside-out and use soap as needed.
 Leave it inside-out to dry then turn it right-side-out to dry the outside.